purplemilk/purplemilk.github.io/secondpage.md

 and so that lowly shadow creep decided a lover he should keep

-but the shadow creep, he never knew the limit of things he could do then excuse the things he did to you because his feeling are deep & true
+the creep made sure the lover knew the sorrow of what he put her through and beg for pardon, for what he did to you because his feelings were both deep & true

 and now, the creep, alone he weeps his feelings void, not true, not deep